Skip to main content

 The People

-They were among those who helped shine the lights of Bordeaux from the 1960s onwards.
-In 1980, Xavier joined the family group and took charge of the technical management of the vineyard.
+In 1980, Xavier Perromat joined the family estate and took charge of the technical management of the vineyard.

 Discover the Vineyards of Château de Cérons